Foundation model: Concerns

+Creative professionals have expressed concern that world models could disrupt jobs in their industries.

+Other concerns include data privacy, simulation of harmful situations, misinformation and disinformation, emergent behaviors, and copyright.

 Technical details

-Modeling
+Model architecture

 For a foundation model to effectively generalize, it must acquire rich representations of the training data.
 As a result, expressive model architectures that efficiently process large-scale data are often preferred in building foundation models.
 Currently, the Transformer architecture is the de facto choice for building foundation models across a range of modalities.

 Training

-Foundation models are built by optimizing a training objective(s), which is a mathematical function that determines how model parameters are updated based on model predictions on training data.
+Foundation models are built by optimizing a loss function, which is a mathematical function that determines how model parameters are updated based on model predictions on training data.
 Language models are often trained with a next-tokens prediction objective, which refers to the extent at which the model is able to predict the next token in a sequence.
 Image models are commonly trained with contrastive learning or diffusion training objectives.
 For contrastive learning, images are randomly augmented before being evaluated on the resulting similarity of the model's representations.
 For diffusion models, images are noised and the model learns to gradually de-noise via the objective.
 Multimodal training objectives also exist, with some separating images and text during training, while others examine them concurrently.
 In general, the training objectives for foundation models promote the learning of broadly useful representations of data.

 With the rise of foundation models and the larger datasets that power them, a training objective must be able to parse through internet-scale data for meaningful data points.
 Additionally, since foundation models are designed to solve a general range of tasks, training objectives ought to be domain complete, or able to solve a broad set of downstream capabilities within the given domain.
 Lastly, foundation model training objectives should seek to scale well and be computationally efficient.
 With model size and compute power both being relevant constraints, a training objective must be able to overcome such bottlenecks.